 West of the River North Arts District is Obélix which opened in 2022.
 This is a modern French restaurant from the owners Le Bouchon in Bucktown.
 I recently went for brunch on a Saturday and loved the atmosphere, the food and the service.
 The menu has many traditional French dishes.
 I loved the quiche, salad and tasty almond croissant.
 Make sure to book in advance as it is popular and often hard to get a reservation.
 700 N. Sedgwick St.

 A short walk from North Pond, the Lincoln Park Conservatory and the Lincoln Park Zoo is the traditional French Bistro, Mon Ami Gabi at 2300 N. Lincoln Park West.
 It is a neighborhood favorite.
 The outdoor dining area in the summer is a highlight.
 I enjoy it for Sunday brunch and loved the smoked salmon eggs benedict.
+I just went back again for the salmon eggs benedict, on the patio, on a beautiful May day!

 I suggest walking over to the nearby Lincoln Park Conservatory.
 The Conservatory consists of ornate panes of glass supported by a steel superstructure atop a rusticated granite base.
 Built between 1890 and 1895, it has a large selection of exotic plants and flowers from around the world in four display houses – The Palm House, Orchid House, Fern Room, and Show House.
 I was there last spring and loved the display of spring flowers.
 It took me back to my recent visit to the Jardin du Luxembourg near my hotel in Paris.
 2391 N. Stockton.